Macedonian Ruins

 I will build My church; and the gates of Hades will not overpower it.
 (Matthew 16:18)

-In Jesus' day, walls encircled cities and access was by way of the gates.
+In Jesus' day, walls encircled cities, and access was through the gates.
 Was Jesus thinking of Samson?
 In their plan to capture and then take Samson's life, the Philistines locked him in the city of Gaza4, but he tore the gate from its hinges and carried them to the top of a nearby hill.

 When Jesus calls the citizens of his kingdom to a governing assembly, the confines of the realm of the evil spirits (Hades) that encircle us will not be able to hold us when we determine to break free of its bondage.